 - Content Writer

 You can also consider alternative career options that are not directly related to your degree such as:

 - Public Relations Officer

-Here are some of the most popular universities for English in Malaysia.
+If English is right up your alley, then check out some of the best universities for English in Malaysia.

 Campus: Kuala Lumpur